techidaily/site-games-able/source/_posts/behind-the-screen-watch-movies-on-ps5.md

  Sony Pictures Core (previously known as Bravia Core) is a movie streaming service you can get on PS4 or PS5 consoles.
 Sony Pictures Core contains a massive library of up to 2,000 movies from Sony Pictures, providing early access to some titles, behind-the-scenes content, director’s commentaries, and other exclusive offers.

  Sony Pictures Core also offers extra deals, such as discounts on seven movies for seven days or access to additional content from Crunchyroll.
 These deals are available for a limited time only and they can change.
-Head to the[PlayStation website](https://www.playstation.com/en-us/sony-pictures-core/) or the[Sony Pictures Core homepage](https://www.sonypicturescore.com/) to see any deals currently on offer.
+Head to the [PlayStation website](https://www.playstation.com/en-us/sony-pictures-core/) or the [Sony Pictures Core homepage](https://www.sonypicturescore.com/) to see any deals currently on offer.

  You don't need a PS Plus membership to rent or buy movies on Sony Pictures Core, but there are exclusive benefits if you are subscribed to the Premium or Deluxe tiers.